lowepowerlab/Ralstonia_Global_Diversity/README.md

 **[Spreadsheet of known Ralstonia diversity, host range, and locations](files/Ralstonia_diversity_hosts_locations.xlsx)**

-Curated by UC Davis - Global Disease Biology Students
+Curated by Undergraduate Researchers in the Lowe-Power lab at UC Davis.

 ## Contributors:
 Kyle Chipman, Spring 2020